 Video of the Day

-Perform the "one-legged pigeon pose," a yoga position that loosens tight hip muscles.
-Start on your hands and knees, then pull one knee toward your chest.
-Rotate the knee outward and place the leg on the ground.
-Lower your upper body as far as you are comfortably able, feeling the stretch in your hip and buttocks.
-Hold for 15 seconds.
-Repeat four times, then perform on the opposite leg.
+2. Pigeon pose: Start on your hands and knees, then pull your right knee toward your right wrist.
+Rotate the knee outward and place the shin and knee on the ground.
+Lower your hips to the ground and reach your arms forward.
+Lower your chest toward your shin as far as you are able, feeling the stretch in your hip and buttocks.
+Hold for 30 to 60 seconds, then switch sides.